-Your house interior must look sophisticated and fashionable when it’s loaded with wooden ornaments – wood-floor, timbered furniture, and frame ceiling are fabulous.
+Your house interior must look artless and fashionable when it’s full with wooden ornaments – wood-floor, timbers furniture, and frame ceiling are fabulous.

-However, unpredicted mold spores could be very threatening to your woody objects.
+However, unpredictable mold spores could be very threatening to your woody objects.
 They can grow very well when the surrounding is either humid or dank.

 Another explanation would be this simple; wood is something hygroscopic – this term refers to a material which easily absorbs dampness from the air so that the water is retained throughout the solid substance.